krystal/katapult-whmcs/README.md

 ## Notes

 ### Logging
-Operations on the VM are logged against the service via the client's activity log.
+Operations on a VM are logged against the service via the client's activity log.
 This is the case for both admins and clients, for complete traceability.

 For debugging purposes, all HTTP requests to the Katapult API can also be logged in detail by enabling the [WHMCS module debug log](https://docs.whmcs.com/Troubleshooting_Module_Problems).